CapTCR-seq permits TCR repertoire profiling at reduced cost using a single capture panel to target all TCR loci in a single reaction.

-Conflict-of-interest disclosure: The described method is the subject of a provisional patent filing: T.J.P., D.T.M., and E.R.M.
+Conflict-of-interest disclosure: The described method is the subject of a provisional patent filing: T.J.P., D.T.M., E.R.M., and M.D.
 “Hybrid-capture sequencing for determining immune cell clonality.”
 Patent Application No. PCT/CA2017/000084.
 The remaining authors declare no competing financial interests.

 Correspondence: Trevor J. Pugh, MaRS Centre, 101 College St, Princess Margaret Cancer Research Tower, Room 9-305, Toronto, ON M5G 1L7, Canada; e-mail: firstname.lastname@example.org.